bd-g-school/byu-cs-472-python-env/README.md

 ## Overview

 This is a repo to set up a docker image to run a python environment with scikit-learn installed for machine learning development.

+Disclaimer: I am running on a Linux machine, and the file paths may need to be slightly adjusted if you are running on Windows or Mac.
+Feel free to reach out if you need help setting things up!

 ## Steps to use this environment